African Overland Tours

 A guided tour of a nearby spice plantation is available.
 Proceed to the stunning coast of Zanzibar, which boasts white sand beaches and turquoise waters.
 Take a guided tour to delight your senses and discover the many applications of a variety of spices, including cloves, black pepper, cardamom, cinnamon, nutmeg, breadfruit, jackfruit, vanilla, and lemongrass.
 The famed slave trade that began in Zanzibar in the 1840s was sparked by the spice plantations.

-Spice Island Hotel and Resort or similar
+S&S Hotel Jambiani or similar

 Breakfast

-Spice Plantation Guided Tou
+Spice Plantation Guided Tour

 Swimming